beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 * Major version X (X.y.z | X > 0) MUST be incremented if any backwards incompatible changes are introduced to the code.
 It MAY include minor and patch level changes.
 Patch and minor version MUST be reset to 0 when major version is incremented.

 ### Redmine's id-track

+In order to improve the traceability of our developments and integrate it with project management tools as Jira or Redmine (inside Beeva) you can start each commit messages with *#id_task*.
+In this way is possible link task description into Redmine to know what commits is associated with this task.

+For example, if there is a task into Redmine with id *17025* and we start commit message (commit -m "#17025 change label value") each message that starts with *"#17025..."* can will be shown into Redmine task description

 ### Hooks